Veedevadu: Production

 The film was first reported in May 2015, when it was reported that Telugu director Tatineni Satya would make a bilingual Telugu and Tamil film with Sachiin J. Joshi and Esha Gupta in the lead roles, revolving around a kabaddi player who is sentenced to jail after being accused of murdering his girlfriend.
 Despite the announcement, the film only began a year later in May 2016, with the team shooting a song in Poland soon after.
-Titled Yaar Ivan in Tamil and Veedevadu in Telugu, production was completed in December 2016.
+Titled Veedevadu in Telug and Yaar Ivan in Tamil, production was completed in December 2016.

 Prior to the release of the film's first look in Tamil, the team kept the identity of the lead actor a secret and endorsed a competition where the public could attempt to guess the lead star to win a trip to Goa.

 Soundtrack

 The soundtrack was composed by S. Thaman.